-If it’s been a minute since you’ve engaged in a saucy smooch sesh, may we suggest you dim the lights and get to work?
-Not just because it’s fun (and it so is!), but because kissing is great for your health.
+If it’s been a minute since you’ve engaged in a saucy smooch session, may we suggest you dim the lights and get to work?
+Not just because it’s fun (and it so is), but because kissing is great for your health.

 The health benefits of kissing are surprisingly vast.
-They range from immediate hormone releases to preventing cavities over time (yes, really!).
+They range from immediate hormone releases to preventing cavities over time (really!).
 Dive into the many reasons kissing is good for you below and share this article with your friends.
-No one should be left out of this fun!
+No one should be left out of this fun.